Every year, Taft University offers scholarships to qualified educators interested in getting a Doctor of Education degree from us.

 Every five years, The Taft University System’s (TUS) accreditation is reviewed by the Distance Education...

 Please select a Program

-(please select a Program)Bachelor of Business Completion ProgramDoctor of Business AdministrationDoctor of Education in Leadership and ManagementDoctor of Education in Technology and LeadershipDoctor of Education in Charter School AdministrationEducation Specialist with a concentration in Charter School AdministrationEducation Specialist with a concentration in Education AdministrationEducation Specialist with a concentration in Educational TechnologyMaster of Business AdministrationMaster of EducationMaster of Science in Taxation
+(please select a Program)Bachelor of Business Completion ProgramDoctor of Business AdministrationDoctor of Education in Leadership and ManagementDoctor of Education in Technology and LeadershipDoctor of Education in Charter School AdministrationEducation Specialist with a concentration in Charter School AdministrationEducation Specialist with a concentration in Education AdministrationEducation Specialist with a concentration in Educational TechnologyMaster of Business AdministrationMaster of EducationMaster of Public AdministrationMaster of Science in Taxation

 Questions or Comments